OWASP/Top10/2017/en/0xA3-Disclosure.md

 Do the following, at a minimum and consult the references:
 * Make sure you encrypt all sensitive data at rest or transferred via clients, e.g. cookies, tokens.
 * Encrypt all data in transit on application layer at least if any sensitive data may be transferred, e.g using TLS.
 Enforce this using directives like HTTP Strict Transport Security (HSTS).
-* Don’t store sensitive data unnecessarily.
+* Don't store sensitive data unnecessarily.
 Discard it as soon as possible.
-Data you don’t retain can’t be stolen.
+Data you don't retain can't be stolen.
 * Ensure up-to-date and strong standard algorithms or ciphers, parameters, protocols and keys are used, and proper key management is in place.
 Consider using FIPS 140 validated cryptographic modules.
 * Ensure passwords are stored with a strong adaptive algorithm appropriate for password protection, such as Argon2i, scrypt, bcrypt and PBKDF2.
 Also be sure to set the work factor (delay factor) as high as you can tolerate.
 * Disable autocomplete on forms requesting sensitive data and disable caching for pages that contain sensitive data.